kubevirt/user-guide/docs/virtual_machines/tekton_tasks.md

   featureGates:
     deployTektonTaskResources: true
 ```
-User can use this command to enable `deployTektonTaskResources` feature gate in HCO CR
+or you can use this command to enable `deployTektonTaskResources` feature gate in HCO CR
 ```console
 oc patch hco kubevirt-hyperconverged  --type=merge -p '{"spec":{"featureGates": {"deployTektonTaskResources": true}}}'
 ```